Ernst A. Lehmann: Portrayals

 In the 1975 film The Hindenburg, Captain Lehmann was portrayed by American actor Richard Dysart, although this portrayal is inaccurate with Lehmann appearing to be quite wary of the Nazis, whereas the real Lehmann was a well-known Nazi supporter, at least publicly.
 In the 2007 docudrama Hindenburg: The Untold Story, Polish actor Aleksander Trabczynski portrayed Lehmann.
 In the fictional 2011 RTL television movie of the disaster, he was portrayed by Ulrich Noethen.
 In this film, he supports the Gestapo in their brutal torture of Merten Kroger for the alleged murder of a passenger, but orders his release upon seeing proof of a bomb aboard the ship.
-During the landing approach, he pushes the landing approach and ignores Kroger's warning that putting stress on the ships frame would be dangerous, saying it's "less dangerous than a bomb going off".
+During the landing approach, he pushes the landing approach and ignores Kroger's warning that putting stress on the ship's frame would be dangerous, saying it's "less dangerous than a bomb going off".
 He is proven wrong when although the bomb is defused, the airship explodes due to static electricity.